bloominstituteoftechnology/Redux-Swapi/README.md

 applyMiddleware(thunk, logger);
 ```

-- As soon as your app starts dispatching actions, you'll see a very delightful log of these actions in the console :) Feel free to disable this at anytime if logs get to busy or if you just simply prefer to use the dev tools.
+[ X ] As soon as your app starts dispatching actions, you'll see a very delightful log of these actions in the console :) Feel free to disable this at anytime if logs get to busy or if you just simply prefer to use the dev tools.

 ## Project